Septic Services in Frisco, TX

 Will Frisco ever extend sewer to my septic property?

-There's no guaranteed timeline, but some fringe properties may see sewer within 5-10 years as Frisco annexes land and extends infrastructure.
+It depends on your location and the city's annexation plans, but there's no guaranteed timeline.
+Some properties on the Frisco fringe may see sewer lines arrive as development expands.
 Others, particularly in unincorporated Collin County, may stay on septic indefinitely.
 Don't defer maintenance while waiting.
-The EPA estimates that up to 10% of septic systems fail annually when neglected, and a failed system costs the same to fix whether sewer is coming next year or never.
+A failed system costs the same to fix whether sewer is coming next year or never.

 How does Frisco's clay soil affect my septic system?

 The heavy clay expands when wet and shrinks during drought, creating a constant cycle that shifts tanks, cracks pipes, and compresses drain field lines.
-According to the USDA Soil Survey, Houston Black clay (the dominant soil type in the Blackland Prairie) develops cracks more than 4 inches wide and 12 inches deep that remain open for 90 to 150 days per year.
 This movement is the leading cause of septic repairs in the Frisco area.
 Regular inspections help catch damage early before it becomes a major repair.
 Properties west of the Dallas North Tollway tend to have slightly better drainage than those on the heavy clay east of US 75.

 Prices based on February 2026 surveys of Frisco-area providers.
 Sources: Collin County Development Services, TCEQ, City of Frisco soil data, Texas A&M AgriLife Extension